-- (1) The ownership of land that is earmarked for a public place as shown on an approved subdivision plan vests in the Municipality upon confirmation of the subdivision or a part thereof. - (2) The Municipality may in terms of conditions imposed in terms of section 54 determine that land designated for the provision of engineering services, public facilities or social infrastructure on an approved subdivision plan, be transferred to the Municipality upon confirmation of the subdivision or a part thereof.
+- (1) The ownership of any public place or Public Road as shown on an approved subdivisional plan will vest in the Municipality upon confirmation of the subdivision. - (2) The Municipality may in terms of conditions imposed in terms of section 46 determine that land designated for the provision of engineering services, public facilities or social infrastructure on an approved subdivision plan, be transferred to the Municipality upon confirmation of the subdivision.

-78. Restriction of transfer and registration
+66. Restriction of transfer and registration

-(1) Notwithstanding the provisions contained in this By-law or any conditions imposed in the approval of any application, the owner shall, at his or her cost and to the satisfaction of the Municipality,
+(1) Notwithstanding the provisions contained in this By-law or any conditions imposed in the approval of any land development application, the owner shall, at his or her cost and to the satisfaction of the Municipality, survey and register all servitudes required to protect the engineering services provided, constructed and installed as contemplated in Chapter 7.